dojo-modeling/dojo-docs/model-registration.md

 The same process applies to directive annotations as applied to [configuration annotation](#configuration-file-annotation).

-Repeat the annotation process for every applicable parameter value in your model execution.
+Repeat the annotation process for every applicable parameter value in your model execution directive.
 Once complete, select save in the upper right-hand corner; this will save your annotated directive in Dojo.

 > Note: your model can have only one directive.
 If running your model is a multi-step process, you must combine those steps into a single executable script or command.